May 19-21, 2025

 KEYNOTE

-Imagining Floating Offshore Wind in California and America's Clean Energy Future in 2045
+Imagining Floating Offshore Wind in California & America's Clean Energy Future in 2045

 3:55 PM - 4:00 PM